National Championships 2021 - 10 July 2021

 Each team can make 1 substitution per weight class.
 The replacement puller must be the same weight or lighter than the puller they replace.

-The winning teams in each weight class may also have the honour of being invited to represent England at the World Championships, which take place in the Basque Country in September.
+The winning teams in each weight class may also have the honour of being invited to represent England at the World Championships, which, restrictions permitting, are scheduled to take place in the Basque Country in September.

 Mens teams may register female pullers from other clubs as second claim members to compete in the mixed weight class, and likewise, ladies teams may register male pullers from other clubs as second claim members to compete in the mixed weight class where a mens club or ladies club don't have a team of the opposite gender.